learnlinux/tuxlab-infra/README.md

 The TuxLab infrastructure is configured as follows:

 ![TuxLab Infrastructure Diagram](https://docs.google.com/drawings/d/1jLnkbWYxgBlfEEc6eldGdA_ONhBRTjJ6KmwGvpoFXkY/pub?w=960&h=720)

 ## Running the Development Environment
-In order to make development easier, we have created a Vagrant Enviornment to simulate the servers needed to run the TuxLab Site.
+In order to make development easier, we have created a Vagrant Environment to simulate the servers needed to run the TuxLab Site.
 You can get this up and running by first installing the following pre-requisites:
  * Vagrant
+ * VirtualBox (netadp, netflt, guest-iso)
  * Vagrant Hosts Plugin
  * VirtualBox
  * Ansible (>2.2)